werman/noise-suppression-for-voice/README.md

 - TODO, how to change sample rate for mic.

 Alternative solutions for PipeWire/PulseAudio configuration which also use RNNoise:
-- [pulseeffects](https://github.com/wwmm/pulseeffects) - a general solution for audio effects GUI for PipeWire.
+- [easyeffects](https://github.com/wwmm/easyeffects) - a general solution for audio effects GUI for PipeWire.
 Easy to set up and use.
 Fewer settings for denoising.
+Available on Flathub.
 - [NoiseTorch](https://github.com/noisetorch/NoiseTorch) - easy to set up, works with PulseAudio and Pipewire.
 Fewer settings for denoising.

 #### PulseAudio